FriendsOfTYPO3/frontend_editing/Documentation/Introduction/Index.rst

 Credits
 -------

-Initial parts of this manual was based on :ref:`Inside TYPO3 <t3inside:start>`.
+Initial parts of this manual was based on :doc:`Inside TYPO3 <t3inside:Index>`.
 It was adjusted and updated to fit with the frontend_editing modules as found in current versions.

 The :ref:`placeholder feature <extension-manager-settings-features>` makes use of the `confighelper <https://github.com/AlfonsoML/confighelper>`__ CKEditor plugin by AlfonsoML.
 The plugin is released under `Mozilla Public License 2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`__.